AlchlcDvl/TownOfUsReworked/README.md

 **Attack**: Basic

 The Assassin can guess the layers of others.
 If they guess right, the target is killed mid-meeting and if they guess wrong, they die instead.
 The name of the Assassin ability depends on the faction it affects.
-Bullseye is for Crew, Hitman is for Intruders, Slayer is for Neutrals and Sniper is for the Syndicate.
+Bullseye is for Crew, Hitman is for Intruders, Slayer is for Neutrals, Ritualist is for Apocalypse and Sniper is for the Syndicate.
 Assassin adds a level of attack to the applied crewmate.

 **Game Options**